 Offering mercury-free, mercury-safe dentistry to Overland Park patients.
 Our office has been equipped to remove mercury and any other toxic materials from teeth efficiently and safely for over twenty years.
 During the removal process, we follow the strict guidelines of the International Academy of Oral Medicine and Toxicology, placing rubber dams around teeth, running high-inflow vacuums and mercury vapor traps, providing patients with an alternative air source during treatment, and disposing of waste in a way that prevents mercury from reaching our local waters.
-Our office was the first in the state of Texas to incorporate this complete protocol.

 In his 39 years of practice, Dr. Schulz is proud and fortunate to never have placed an amalgam filling in private practice.
 Since its development over 180 years ago, amalgam has remained the material of choice by the majority of dentists around the globe, though the numbers are dropping dramatically.
 Still touted as a safe and effective filling material by the American Dental Association, amalgams continue to be placed by dentists all over the world.
 Now that the United Nations Minamata Treaty on Mercury (whose aim is to rid the world of industrial mercury) has been signed and ratified by the U.S., we should begin to see the further decline of amalgam use.
 Our office relies on peer-reviewed, credible science to support our view on mercury-amalgams.
 We simply choose not to place amalgam fillings AND to properly protect our patients when removing them.
 Mercury is a natural substance known as one of the most toxic on earth.